 Setting: Students are taught in mixed ability Tutor Groups.
+Class size: Usually between 30 - 32 students.

-Home Learning: Home learning is set three times a cycle and generally consists of one reading and one writing task.
+Home Learning: Home learning is set three times a cycle and consists of SPARX Reader and either a reading or writing task.
 It enables the teacher to check and monitor the understanding of each student.
 Some teachers prefer to use a home learning booklet for each topic.